Yamashiro ikki: The Onin War and its consequences

 In 1467, the succession dispute finally escalated into full-scale conflict between the rival factions, at this point led by Hosokawa Katsumoto and Yamana Sōzen respectively.
 This confrontation, later known as the Ōnin War, greatly damaged the shogunate's power.
 Even though Ashikaga Yoshimasa remained in power, he was no longer able to control the powerful samurai clans.
 The Ōnin War saw fighting throughout Japan, but the conflict was most intense in Yamashiro Province; Kyoto was mostly destroyed.
 The jizamurai and peasants of Yamashiro Province took part in the war, fighting for the rival factions and against each other.
 The war caused a reduction in ikki activity in and around the capital, as the rural population's strength and attention was absorbed by the civil war.
 Even though Ashikaga Yoshihisa was able to become shogun, the war ultimately ended inconclusively and without a peace agreement in 1477.
 The shogunate tried to work toward the restoration of its authority, rebuilding the capital and returning to the routine governance.
 At the same time, many recognized that the war had marked a major rupture.
 The shugo and many samurai clans maintained the autonomy which they had achieved during the Ōnin War, while continuing their violent feuds.
 The breakdown of order and government power also encouraged peasants and jizamurai to increase their resistance against deprivations by the samurai armies and taxation.

 Despite the end of hostilities in Kyoto, fighting continued in Yamashiro Province.
 Most of the province had fallen under the control of one of the Ōnin War's factions, the so-called "western camp".
 However, peasants loyal to another faction, the "eastern camp", continued to resist southwest of Kyoto.
 In 1480, the "western camp" overran this holdout; the samurai consequently destroyed the fields of the local farmers.
 In addition, the province became affected by a civil war within the Hatakeyama clan.
 Hatakeyama Masanaga, the shogun's deputy (kanrei) and shugo of Yamashiro, battled his cousin Hatakeyama Yoshinari.
 The two mostly fought in the Kawachi and Yamato Provinces, but desired control of Yamashiro Province due to its worth in taxes, connections to the capital, and manpower.
 After some sporadic clashes in Yamashiro, the Hatakeyama cousins assembled their armies for a decisive battle in the province in 1485.
 Their troops fought for 63 days, even as the weather turned cold and rainy.
+Both sides had enlisted large numbers of warriors from Yamashiro Province, but these fighters became dicontent as combat dragged on and their homeland was devastated.
+The other locals also became agitated, and a series of uprisings and protests erupted.
+Armed peasants seized control of the province's southern areas and once again invaded the capital to demand debt cancellations.
+Peasants around Nara threatened to relocate en masse.
+Their livelihood affected by the blockade of roads due to the Hatakeyama civil war, local cart drivers protested for the removal of toll barriers between Kyoto and Nara as well as debt cancellations.